Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/cutiemodem.md

 ---
-title: CutieOfonoModem QML Type
+title: CutieModem QML Type
 ---

-CutieOfonoModem provides an interface to interact with a modem exported on the Ofono D-Bus service.
+CutieModem provides an interface to interact with a modem exported on the Ofono D-Bus service.

-Inherits: CutieModem

 ### Properties